dnsimple/dnsimple-support/content/articles/changing-account-information.markdown

 ## Changing account email

-To change your account email, follow the steps described in [Changing the account email](/articles/changing-email#changing-the-account-email) article.
+To change your account email, follow the steps described in the article [Changing the account email](/articles/changing-email#changing-the-account-email).

 ## Changing other account data